-Fig. 2: Density perturbations evolution in time, relative to their initial value.
-While some anisotropy is present in (a) because of the magnetic Jeans length (see sec.
-8 and [6]), most of the anisotropic effects of [6] here are suppressed because of thermal pressure in the radiation dominated era.
+Fig. 2 Density perturbations evolution in time, relative to their initial value.
+While some anisotropy is present in a because of the magnetic Jeans length (see Sect.
+8 and [6]), most of the anisotropic effects of [6] here are suppressed because of thermal pressure in the radiation dominated era of the magnetic Jeans length [6] (Eqs.

-numbers; however, the qualitative evolution is the same, with the $\mu = 0$ case beginning to decay because of the magnetic Jeans length [6] (eq.
 (99b) and (107)).
 In this region our solution has a slightly faster growth than [6], we argue this may be caused by some residual relativistic effects, but it has to be investigated with more care.